 “Close by those meads, forever crowned with flowers,

 Where Thames with pride surveys his rising towers,

 Which for the neighb’ring Hampton takes its name.

 Not louder shrieks to pitying Heav’n are cast,

 When husbands or when lap-dogs breathe their last,

 Or when rich China vessels, fall’n from high,

 In the preceding excerpt, Pope criticizes the aristocracy by describing Hampton Court Palace.
-Circumlocution is employed to reveal the harsh realities apart from the amusement of court.
-Poet points out serious matters and trivial occasions happening in royal houses.
+Circumlocution is employed to reveal the harsh realities, apart from the amusement of court.
+Pope points out both serious matters and trivial occasions happening in royal houses.